AltimaOak/coldchainwise/README.md

 # Demo Mode

-To simplify development, LogisPro supports a built-in Demo Mode.
+To simplify development, ColdchainWise supports a built-in Demo Mode.

 When Firebase or Gemini API credentials are unavailable, the application automatically uses simulated data so the UI and application flow remain functional without requiring cloud services.